pinkluz/lql/README.md

 <br/>

 Lily Query Language (LQL) for short is used to build a bleve search result.
-It's somewhat modled after the Solr query language but is currently much more simple.
+It's somewhat modeled after the Solr query language but is currently much more simple.
 In addition to building a query the language also lets you limit the result set.

 ### Examples